 Talent showing a pre-made simulation chamber.

 Prepare 60 milliliters of 2 percent agarose in fish medium, melt it thoroughly using a microwave, and let it cool [1].
-Then, add tricaine [2] and pour 4 milliliters into each well of the stimulation chamber [3].
+Then, add tricaine [2] and pour at least 4 milliliters into each well of the stimulation chamber [3].
+Immediately add custom-made 4-well combs between the electrodes [4].

 Talent placing flask containing agarose solution in the microwave.